 Your secret travel tip?

-That’s hard to say, but I think Latin America is under-explored from a travel perspective.
-Travellers seem to know Europe, Asia-Pacific, North America and even much of Africa very well, but look past Rio de Janeiro, Buenos Aires and a few coastal resorts and Latin America is still ripe for discovery for most travellers.
+That’s hard to say, but I think Latin America is under-explored.
+International travellers seem to know Europe, Asia-Pacific, North America and even much of Africa very well, but look past Rio de Janeiro, Buenos Aires and a few coastal resorts and Latin America is still ripe for discovery for most travellers.
 The sheer variety of locations and experiences is astonishing.